starlox0/onlysecurity/README.md

 # OnlySecurity

-**OnlySecurity** is a cybersecurity-focused knowledge base and blog maintained by **Subhankar Paul**.
+**OnlySecurity** is a cybersecurity-focused knowledge base and blog maintained by **Starlox**.
 It contains write-ups, security research, vulnerability analysis, bug bounty tips, penetration testing methodologies, and educational resources for cybersecurity enthusiasts and professionals.

 🌐 **Live Website:** https://starlox0.github.io/onlysecurity/